yahoojp-marketing/ydn-api-java-samples/EN_readme.txt

 When uploading the data is executed, please store the file you want to upload under the upload directory.
 File name is fixed in each sample program.

  - In case of MediaSample          : SampleMedia.jpg
  - In case of BulkUploadSample     : SampleBulkUpload.csv
+ - In case of FeedDataSample       : SampleFeedUpload.zip
  - In case of VideoSample          : SampleVideoUpload.mp4